Esquire-Digital/static-docs/development/overview.md

 ## Background Knowledge

-This documentation only explains the novelty of building sites using Esquire Digital Static, and assumes you are comfortable with topics:
+This documentation only explains the novelty of building sites using Esquire Digital Static, and assumes you are comfortable with the below topics:

 - [Cascading Style Sheets](https://developer.mozilla.org/en-US/docs/Web/CSS) (CSS)
 - [HyperText Markup Language](https://developer.mozilla.org/en-US/docs/Web/HTML) (HTML)